NotThatJonSmith/CASK/README.md

 # CASK

+Archived / Deprecated / Etc. All the useful code has been rolled up into GRIM.

 CASK is the Cycle-Accurate Simulator Kit, an intentionally-tiny set of core APIs upon which device models may be implemented, and then may expect to interoperate with one another in a sane way.